ryanw-mobile/compose-pager-demo/README.md

     )
 ```

-To make the page composable cleaner and not tied to the pager & animations, I have defined a custom `Modifier.pagerAnimation()` modifier which is equivalent to the followings at:
+To make the page composable cleaner and not tied to the pager & animations, I have defined a custom `Modifier.pagerAnimation()` modifier which is equivalent to the code above at:
-package `com.rwmobi.composepager.ui.components.CardAnimationModifier`.
+ `com.rwmobi.composepager.ui.PagerAnimationModifier`.

-At the `HorizontalPager()` we only have to apply this modifier to the pageContent composable, even without a need to pass the pagerState to the page composable, to make the coupling looser.
+To make the coupling looser, within the `HorizontalPager()`, we only have to apply this modifier to the pageContent composable, without a need to pass the pagerState to the page composable.

 I am not a mathematician, and I no longer have some-mathematician-coworker 👨🏻‍🦲 with me to play with this.
 There might have room for improvement.
-Feel free to optimise everything here to meet your needs.
+Feel free to optimise everything here to meet your needs. 🙂

 ## Just download and run it!

 This project was created using Android Studio Giraffe | 2022.3.1 Canary 11.
+You will need to have Java 17 to run it in that case.